Who will pay for the electric gas stations?

 Given this impending electric-vehicle revolution, where are all of the electric pumps?

 Wouldn't it be nice to know that a stop for a Big Mac to fill your belly could also serve as a stop to extend your car's driving range?
-While some electric cars are already on the road, and people are installing charging stations at home, can the government roll out enough public charging stations in time to support all of these vehicles?
+While some electric cars are already on the road, and people are installing charging stations at home, can the government roll out enough public charging networks in time to support all of these vehicles?

 Sure, and if we were the green fairy, we'd sprinkle magical carbon-free dust on President Obama and have him pour billions of dollars into making electric vehicles affordable.